myzamaraev/BusinessCalendar/README.md

 ####  [Check out the demo video](https://drive.google.com/file/d/1sCv1SwkJi_u0Arteskc9g5_eV_IAXSd3/view?usp=sharing)

 ### Dependencies
-Requires MongoDB as an external dependency
+Requires MongoDB or Postgres as an external dependency

 ## Build and run service with docker-compose
 Publishing ready-to use docker image is really complicated thing in terms of license compliance.